-Ballet-féerie in 3 acts and a prologue
+Ballet-féerie in three acts with a prologue and apotheosis

 Music by Peter Ilyich Tchaikovsky